pychuang/ll-api/doc/source/api-participant.rst

 Our API is located at this location: http://living-labs.net:5000/api/.

-.. note:: Please be nice to our API and don't flood it with multiple cores
-	constantly sending multiple requests.
-We will place a decent machine behind the API, but we might not be able to match yours.
-	To enforce this a little bit, we have rate limited the API to 300 calls per minute or 10 calls per second, whichever hits first.
+.. note:: We have rate limited the API to 300 calls per minute or 10 calls per
+	second, whichever hits first.
 Please do let us know if this is causing you any problems.

 Query
 -----
 .. autoflask:: ll.api.participant:app
    :endpoints: participant/query
-   :undoc-static:
-   :include-empty-docstring:

-Doc
----
-.. autoflask:: ll.api.participant:app
-   :endpoints: participant/doc
    :undoc-static:
    :include-empty-docstring: